-A key part of my negotiation skills workshop (link), where I help corporate sales or buying teams negotiate better deals, is to get the delegates to simply write three words in their workbooks.
+A key part of my negotiation skills workshop, where I help corporate sales or buying teams negotiate better trading agreements, is to get the delegates to simply write three words in their workbooks.
 The three words are ‘Negotiation Is Silence’.

 The reason I do this is because I frequently see them tackle the initial practical session (bear in mind this is before their ‘light bulb moment’) by overly speaking, overly justifying and, in essence, being too enthusiastic!